arimk/autoshop/README.md

 # AutoShop

-AutoShop is an easy web application demo that allows users to create and edit images using Google's Gemini 2.0 Flash Exp API multimodal model.
+AutoShop is an easy web application demo that allows users to create and edit images using Google's Gemini API multimodal edit image model.
 The application provides an intuitive interface for entering prompts and optionally uploading images for editing.
+It is supporting both gemini gemini-2.5-flash-image-preview AKA nano banano and older gemini-2.0-flash-exp-image-generation

 AutoShop was vibe coded with Cursor IDE.